dougeby/IntuneDocs/InTuneDocs/EndUser/error-evaluating-device.md

 To solve this problem, wait a few minutes, and then tap **Check Compliance**.

 If the problem persists, contact your IT administrator.
-If you can't find your IT administrator's contact information, see if it's listed on the [Company Portal website](http://portal.manage.microsoft.com).
+For their contact information, check the [Company Portal website](http://portal.manage.microsoft.com).